-We invite you to explore our website but also ask that you make the time to visit us at the Union Bldg.
+Thank you for visiting our website we know that you will find great resources that will help you as you explore your career options.
+We ask that you connect with us more directly by visiting our physical office, do make time to visit us at the Union Bldg.
 (WEST), Room 103.
 You will find that if you connect with the Career Center early in your academic studies, you will benefit greatly from the various services and resources that we offer.
-Our goal is to provide you with opportunities to build career-related skills that will prepare you for your future.
-You can also reach out directly with the professional staff member assigned to your college and schedule a one-on-one appointment or career advising.
+You can also reach out directly to our professional staff member assigned to your college and schedule a one-on-one appointment or career advising.

 In addition to career advising, we offer workshops on a number of career-related topics, one-on-one help in crafting your résumé, and mock interviews - to get you ready for that part-time job, internship, or full-time job.
 The Career Center also brings a host of different hiring representatives from various fields: business, government, education, and social agencies to recruit at the career fairs that we host.
 Many of these representatives also conduct on-campus interviews as part of their visit to campus.

-We understand that you may also be looking for a part-time job to help offset school and life-related expenses.
-Know that we manage most of the on-campus jobs (hourly and work-study positions), these are posted online in our job database called Job Mine.
+If you are looking for a part-time job to help offset school and life-related expenses, we can connect you to job openings.
+The Career Center manages most of the on-campus jobs (hourly and work-study positions), these are posted online in our job database called Job Mine.
 Working on campus is a great way to enhance your résumé and gain meaningful work experience.
 Job Mine lists hundreds of jobs on and off campus, part-time, full-time, and professional.
 If you are a UTEP student, you already have access to this database, simply activate your profile or login now.

 Below are two employment types of programs that are available in Job Mine:

 - On-campus Student Employment - These are hourly positions available within the different departments on campus.
 Students typically work 19 hours a week and are paid at least minimum wage.
 These types of positions are in no way connected to financial aid or financial need.
-Students simply follow the application instructions.
+Students simply follow the application instructions listed in Job Mine.